1,000+ Opportunities

 A requester should not take a decline by the Foundation as a judgment on the merits of their request.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations in Saginaw County, Michigan, focusing on welfare, health, education, and civic improvement.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations in Saginaw County, Michigan, focusing on welfare, health, education, and civic improvement.
+Confirm the full requirements in the official notice before applying.